springfall2008/batpred/docs/configuration-guide.md

-calculate_best_charge - True       # You want the tool to calculate charging set_charge_window - True           # You want to have Predbat control the charge window best_soc_keep - 2.0                # Tweak this to control what battery level you want to keep as a backup in case you use more energy
+calculate_best_charge - True       # You want the tool to calculate charging set_charge_window - True           # You want to have Predbat control the charge window best_soc_keep - 2.0                # Tweak this to control what battery level you want to keep as a backup in case you use more energy combine_charge_slots - True        # Use one big charge slot
 ```

 If you are using expert mode then these options maybe worth reviewing: